Ridecell and Airbase: Getting spend under control.

 “I had no idea who was using them, why we were using them, and even if we should still be paying for them.”

-JD started by cancelling the first Amex card and moving that spend onto a new one that he only shared with company officers and department heads.
+JD started by cancelling the stored card and moving that spend onto a new one that he only shared with company officers and department heads.
 He concedes that it’s a blunt tactic but it’s a great way to force an organization to audit its spending.
 Once payments start failing employees “will come running to get money for the important things, but a lot of the subscriptions were never missed.”

-Eventually, JD had additional Amex cards issued for himself and the department managers so that he could separate the spend for different departments.
+Eventually, JD had additional credit cards issued for himself and the department managers so that he could separate the spend for different departments.
 This solution was better than having everyone use the same card but he admits that it still wasn’t ideal for the accounting team.

-“It was more controlled, but we still had the challenge of downloading all of the Amex transactions into our accounting system.
+“It was more controlled, but we still had the challenge of downloading all of the card transactions into our accounting system.
 We still had to figure out, ‘What exactly did we buy?
 What GL account should we assign it to and what department was it for?’”

 For example, Ridecell’s IT manager had a card, but he was buying equipment for different departments.
 The accounting team still had to comb through the transactions and assign expenses to the appropriate department.